PuppyGamingDev/slate/source/index.html.md

   PhotonNetwork.LoadLevel("Game");
 }
 ```

-Add these methodsand save the script
+This is the only script that needs editing for this modification.

 ## Canvas in Game Scene

 In the GameOverPanel gameobject, add a button and set the gameobject as inactive.
 Drag the Managers Gameobject into the new button's OnClick() and set the function to GameManager>RestartButton.